tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

      </transactionResponse>
 </paymentResponse>
 ```

 {{< /tab >}}
 {{< /tabs >}}

-You will find the description of the transaction.digitalWallet object and its fields in the section [Variables](https://developers.payulatam.com/latam/en/docs/integrations/api-integration/payments-api-brazil.html#variables-for-request-and-response).
+You will find the description of the transaction.digitalWallet object and its fields in the section [Parameters](https://developers.payulatam.com/latam/en/docs/integrations/api-integration/payments-api-brazil.html#parameters-for-request-and-response).

-## Submit transaction with PIX
+## Submit Transactions Using PIX

 This method lets you process payments using PIX.
 To integrate with PIX you need to show in your checkout page a QR code so your customer can read it using their smartphone to perform the payment.

 In the end, your customer sees a checkout page like this.